 QCAT decisions about adults

-The Guardianship and Administration Act 2000 presumes that every person can make his or her own decisions.
+The Guardianship and Administration Act 2000 presumes that everyone can make decisions.
+See guardianship information for the definition of impaired decision making capacity.
 Before QCAT can appoint a guardian there must be sufficient evidence that:

 - there is a need for a decision, and